 Application form for children's social care (Form SC1)

-The form a provider of a potential establishment or agency completes to apply for registration with Ofsted.
+The form a provider of a potential establishment, agency or residential holiday scheme for disabled children completes to apply for registration with Ofsted.
 The form asks for information on the provider, service, premises, roles and responsibilities and so on.